 - You’ve probably never been through the process before and don’t know what is involved.

-- It can be a very complex and emotional process, so having people who have already been there and understand what is customary or unusual to guide you through the process is critical.
+- Transitioning can be a highly complex and emotional process.
+It's critical that you have people to guide you who have already been there and understand what's customary or unusual.

 - Your team can keep things on track and deal with issues (and there will be issues) as they arise.

 - The process of selling a business is a full-time job and can be draining to do on your own — especially when you’re trying to focus on running your business at the same time.

 At minimum, you should consider the following types of advisors to include on your team: